Echo545/Threshing-Floor/README.md

 # Threshing Floor
-Implementing of chaffing and winnowing for confidential communication over an open channel without encryption
+Implementing of chaffing and winnowing for confidential communication over an open channel without encryption.